 New platforms: while most schools have embraced technology to one degree or another, Covid forced the adoption of entirely new platforms.
 As a result, Google Classroom/Docs, Slack and even Khan Academy saw massive upticks in usage.

 Technology was always here to stay

-Our reliance on technology as a whole increase with every passing day, and while many a teacher has lamented the slow pace of adoption of technology inside schools, we’re now living in an age where we’ve no choice but to embrace the new.
+Our reliance on technology as a whole increase with every passing day, and while many a teacher has lamented the slow pace of adoption of technology inside schools or the challenge of having to learn new ways of working, we’re now living in an age where we’ve no choice but to embrace the new.

 Let us all hope that the next round of adoption isn’t as forced and comes with far less of a burden to our already overworked teachers and school administrators.